 It was here in the ‘Kitchen that Seusea first heard about the inheritance of Ilarle.
 She was sitting in her habitual corner, leather-clad legs on the table, absently watching the commotion in the common room.
 Out of one eye, she spotted a familiar figure make his way over to her.
 Her brother Lothmire, the greatest rogue in the Hallilan’s ranks, sat beside and then leaned over to her.
 ‘The word is Ilarle’s mistress, the Chatelaine Sera, has inherited his house and all within it.’

 ‘Who killed Ilarle?’

 Seusea smiled and watched the crowd some more.
-In truth, she was barely outside of being a foreigner in Fenstre’s reckoning herself, having a paternal grandfather that hailed from the mysterious land of Oloi far to the north.
-She and Lothmire were half-siblings, having different fathers, though such things mattered little amongst the common folk of the Canal Society where marriages were rare and children were raised in the most desultory way.
+In truth, she was barely outside of being a foreigner in Myre’s reckoning herself, having a mysterious father that hailed from the mysterious land of Oloi far to the north.
+She and Lothmire were half-siblings, having different sires, though such things mattered little amongst the common folk of the Canal Society where marriages were rare and children were raised in the most desultory way.

 The most obvious sign of Seusea’s heritage, her wispy blonde hair, was usually kept hidden under a leathern skull-cap and she showed it to few.
 Blonde hair, like pale skin, were markers of strangeness amongst the dusky Society and Seusea’s trade demanded she blend in, not stand out.